 Numerical comparisons

-A general conclusion from our quantitative comparisons is that both models provided similar information, both in predictive performance and trends over time in the Patuxent.
+A general conclusion from our quantitative comparisons of the Patuxent data is that both models provided similar information, both in predictive performance and trends over time.
 Although some instances were observed where one model had lower errors, large differences were not observed and we emphasize that any potential improvement in performance at the scale shown in Table 2 is trivial.
 Prediction errors for either model could easily be improved by slight adjustments of the model parameters.
 This highlights a potential risk of using prediction error as a performance metric because the values are sensitive to tuning parameters and the statistical characteristics of training datasets.
 To address this issue, comparable methods for model development were implemented to ensure valid comparisons.
 Both WRTDS and GAMs used a form of cross-validation that was meant to identify the most parsimonious parameter space.
 A more generic benefit of cross-validation is that model development was not biased by analyst intervention as the parameters were chosen with predefined heuristics.
 This paper presents the first application of a statistical method of selecting optimal window widths for WRTDS.
 Further work should refine use of these methods to develop robust and unbiased parameters for WRTDS.

 The comparisons of predictive performance should also be interpreted relative to the statistical foundations of each model.
 The smoothing process in GAMs, although mathematically involved, rapidly converges to a solution, whereas the fitting process for WRTDS is much longer because a unique regression is estimated for every point in the time series.
 From a practical perspective, the comparable error estimates for each model’s predictions suggests that GAMs are advantageous because there is no apparent benefit of the added computational time of WRTDS.
 Temporal changes in the relationship between chl-a and flow were also comparable.
-For example, Figure 6 shows similar information for each model, although different methods were used to characterize chl-a variation from salinity or flow over time.
+For example, Figure 5 shows similar information for each model, although different methods were used to characterize chl-a variation from salinity or flow over time.
 Additional insight into trends might be a logical expectation with the added computational time required to estimate WRTDS interpolation grids.
-Conventional modelling techniques that have a predefined parameterization and limited parameter space have been described as ‘statistical straightjackets’ that mold the data to the model (Hirsch 2014).
-WRTDS is meant to provide a contrasting approach where the data mold the results.
-GAMs could be over-constrained by following a less flexible model.
-However, the results do not provide a compelling numeric contrast between GAMs and WRTDS, despite the alternative statistical foundations.
+Conventional modelling techniques have been described as ‘statistical straightjackets’ that can inadequately characterize variation in the data with a limited parameter space and structural constraints (Hirsch 2014).
+WRTDS is meant to provide a contrasting approach where the data mold the results using multiple parameter sets.
+In contrast, one might expect GAMs to be over-constrained by following a potentially less flexible model composed of one smoothing function per explanatory variable.
+However, the results for the Patuxent do not provide a compelling numeric contrast between GAMs and WRTDS, despite the alternative statistical foundations.
+Both models are extremely flexible through fine control of window widths for WRTDS and degrees of smoothing in GAMS, although at the cost of losing generality with increased precision.